John Edwards extramarital affair: Hotel encounter with reporters

 According to Perel, the Enquirer had received information stating that Edwards would be visiting Hunter and her child at the Beverly Hilton Hotel in Beverly Hills, California, on the evening of July 21, 2008, and the paper dispatched several reporters to the hotel.
 The team of Enquirer reporters encountered Edwards on the hotel premises sometime after 2 a.m. on the morning of July 22.
 According to Perel, Edwards, who was not a registered guest of the hotel, retreated from the reporters to a washroom, where he remained until being escorted from the premises by hotel security.
 The encounter between Edwards and the Enquirer reporters was later confirmed by a hotel guard interviewed by Fox News.
 Edwards' spokespeople did not respond to Fox's request for comment on the incident.

 In articles published immediately after the hotel encounter, the Enquirer claimed to be in possession of evidence showing that Edwards had visited Hunter and her child in the Hilton for several hours, including a videotape of Hunter entering the room, where she allegedly met Edwards, and one of Edwards leaving the same room.
 However, the paper declined a request from Fox to release photos or videotape of the incident.
 In an interview with Radar, Perel said that the Enquirer would release the photos when "the time is right."
 The Enquirer later stated that it had filed a "criminal complaint" against the hotel's security over its conduct during the encounter, but the Beverly Hills Police Department said that there was no criminal complaint and that only an "incident report" was under investigation.

 When Edwards was questioned at a New Orleans event on July 23, he stated, "I have no idea what you're asking about.
 I've responded, consistently, to these tabloid allegations by saying I don't respond to these lies and you know that ... and I stand by that."
 On the same day, Hunter appeared on the television program Extra, describing the Enquirer story as "completely unfounded and ridiculous".

+On August 6, 2008, the National Enquirer published a blurry photo that allegedly portrayed Edwards holding Hunter's baby.